 As it turns out, hydrangeas vary in their ability to feed the bees.
 Unfortunately, the very common and showy Mophead hydrangeas, or Hydrangea macrophylla hortensis (some seen above) do not feed the bees or other pollinators because their flowers are sterile.
+The common H. paniculata ‘Limelight’ that I am seeing everywhere, unfortunately, does not feed the bees.
 But there are other hydrangeas that feed the bees and pollinators while also being great plants for the garden.
 So perhaps it is time to reconsider your hydrangea.

 Hydrangeas That Feed the Bees

 While the following hydrangeas all offer food, I have starred the hydrangeas that give the most food for bees (and, yes, other pollinators).

 Climbing Hydrangea (Hydrangea anomala petiolaris) If you have seen this plant full-grown you know how gorgeous it is.
 A warning though–this one is a climber and has aerial roots that stick to a surface like cement.
 A great choice for a dead tree or an old shed, but probably not good for your house.

 Warning aside, this is one beautiful plant with dark green leaves and white flowers.
 It grows 30-40′ long or high–although it can be pruned.
 The lacy white flowers on heads are about 8-10″ wide.
 The flowers give both nectar and pollen for pollinators and it blooms from June to July.
 A mature Climbing Hydrangea gives you the feeling that the garden has been there for a long time.
 Zones 4-8.